kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 # Bytecode Storage Methods for Kakarot on Starknet

 The bytecode is the compiled version of your contract, and it is what the Kakarot EVM will execute when you call the contract.
-As Kakarot is developed on top of Starknet, you cannot really "deploy" an EVM contract on Kakarot: what actually happens is that the EVM bytecode of your contract is stored on the blockchain, and the Kakarot EVM will be able to load it when you want to execute it.
+As Kakarot's state is embedded into the Starknet chain it is deployed on, you do not really "deploy" an EVM contract on Kakarot: what actually happens is that the EVM bytecode of the deployed contract if first ran, and the returned data is then stored on-chain at a particular storage address in the KakarotCore contract storage.
+The Kakarot EVM will be able to load this bytecode by querying it's own storage when a user interacts with this contract.

 There are several different ways to store the bytecode of a contract, and this document will provide a quick overview of the different options, to choose the